 Telephone: (406) 444-7734

-Home Inspectors in Nevada are regulated by the Nevada Real Estate Division of the Department of Business and Industry.
+Home inspectors in Nevada are regulated by the Nevada Real Estate Division of the Department of Business and Industry.

 Home Inspectors in New Hampshire are regulated by the Board of Home Inspectors – Office of Professional Licensure and Certification.